bagasme/roadgeek-IDRoadSigns/README.md

 - **What's this?**

 This is Indonesian road signs repo.

-- **Why does it matter?**

-Every countries/states have their own road signs.
+As you may know, every countries/states have their own road signs.
 Most of them have well-documented *standard road signs*.
 Indonesia have them, too.
 We choose to create this repo for sharing to every parties who wishes to modify or remaster them.

 - **Why did you choose to create them (from scratch)?**